ishank-juneja/ishank-juneja.github.io/README.md

 # ishank-juneja.github.io
-Repository for Personal homepage created using Jekyll
+Repository for Personal homepage created using the Jekyll Minima template.